Censhare: Product Development

 The development of the system started in 2001 and was launched on the market in 2002 as CoWare Server.
 Since version 2.0 the system has been sold under the censhare name.
 In 2008 the production company CoWare AG was renamed as censhare AG.

 The system consists of individual applications and is offered in different configurations all the way through to an "all-in-one" platform for communication and marketing.
 Main versions are usually issued every other year, minor versions are issued regularly three times a year, while updates are provided according to requirements.

+Censhare launched the Censhare Cloud in January 2024, which provides the same functions and features as the on-premise version (Censhare Classic), but it is hosted by Censhare in Germany.

-In addition to the further development of products, censhare GmbH participates as official partner in the Adobe InDesign IDML development (InDesign Markup Language) of Adobe Systems.
+In addition to the further development of products, Censhare GmbH participates as official partner in the Adobe InDesign IDML development (InDesign Markup Language) of Adobe Systems.